Randy-Jordan/logd/README.md

 ## Features / TODOS

-- [ ] User Callbacks for file logging versatility.
+- [x] User Callbacks for file logging versatility.
-- [ ] Logging levels to reduce noise.
+- [x] Logging levels to reduce noise.
-- [ ] Optional colors to highlight level and message.
+- [x] Optional colors to highlight level and message.
-- [ ] Custom messages and formatting.
+- [x] Custom messages and formatting.
-- [ ] Log locking for multithreading.
+- [x] Log locking for multithreading.
-- [ ] Macros for easy level logging.
+- [x] Macros for easy level logging.
-- [ ] Quiet mode to disable logging to stderr, will only output to callbacks.
+- [x] Quiet mode to disable logging to stderr, will only output to callbacks.
+- [ ] Ability to change or remove date, time , and tag format.
+- [ ] Add fmt member to Log, and have function to change it.

 ## Usage
 There are 6 levels of logging.
 Set each event and/or log to the level you see fit.
 Only events >= the global logging level will be logged.